RailSAB/GraphRecSys/README.md

 3. **Graph Structure**: The similarity graphs may not capture the optimal relationships for recommendation.
 The kNN construction with $k=20$ may create edges that don't align well with user preferences.

 **GraphSAGE vs GCN**: GraphSAGE shows slightly better performance than GCN on the UMAP graph (58.4% vs 57.4% accuracy), while GCN performs slightly better on the cosine graph (59.8% vs 57.8%).
 This suggests that the choice between these architectures may depend on the graph construction method.
+For the heterogeneous graph GCN (GraphConv) significantly distors the features offering the worst quality.
+However, implementing GraphSAGE provides better results in comparison with the similarity graphs, but also requires more computational time.

 **PRC Approach**: The per-user rating propagation method achieves the highest recall (89.6%) but the lowest precision (55.6%), resulting in moderate F1-scores (66.8%).
 This high recall comes at the cost of many false positives, making it less suitable for applications where precision is critical.
 However, its simplicity and interpretability make it a valuable baseline.

 **Graph Type Comparison**: The performance differences between cosine similarity and UMAP-style graphs are minimal across all approaches.
-This suggests that for this dataset and task, the simpler cosine similarity construction is sufficient, and the additional complexity of UMAP-style weighting may not provide significant benefits.
+The most observable difference is observed with the heterogeneous graph based on GraphSAGE.
+This suggests that for this dataset and task, the simpler cosine similarity construction is sufficient, and the additional complexity of UMAP-style weighting may not provide significant benefits, and the hard implementation of the heterofeneous graph based on GraphSAGE offers growth in accuracy and roc-auc.

 ### 4.2 Computational Considerations